jdufou1/RL/README.md

 ## Evolution Strategies methods for RL environments

 These methods are very differents of the RL-methods and work like black-box.
 Now, we will stop to make gradient operation or learn a value-function because we will apply a gaussian noise on the parameters and learn with it.
 So, it requires more sampling.
-Firslr, I have implemented basics algorithms to find the minimum of some loss function : Naive (1+1)-ES , ($\mu=$m + $\lambda=$n)-ES , Cross-Entropy Method (CEM) and so on... then I apply these method on the RL environment : Walker2d-v2, Humanoid-v0 from MuJoCo.
+Firslr, I have implemented basics algorithms to find the minimum of some loss function : Naive (1+1)-ES , ($\mu=$m + $\lambda=$n)-ES , Cross-Entropy Method (CEM) and so on... then I apply these methods on the RL environment : Walker2d-v2, Humanoid-v0 from MuJoCo.
 You could find my work on this notebook here.

 ## Source